doctrine/DoctrineModule/UPGRADE.md

    config keys for `adapter`, `storage`, and `service`.
 See `module.config.php`.
  * Authentication configuration no longer supports setting `objectRepository`.
 You must set both `objectManager` and `identityClass`.
 This significantly simplifies the code, and allows a flat config for easy caching.
- * Most of the factories that were in `DoctrineModule\Service` have been moved to `DoctrineModule\Factory`.
+ * Most of the factories that were in `DoctrineModule\Service` have been moved to `DoctrineModule\Builder`.
 This is because they are not actual service factories to be consumed by the ServiceManager.
 Rather they are consumed by `DoctrineServiceAbstractFactory`.
  * When configuring drivers, the cache key must now be a full service name. eg `doctrine.cache.array`.
  * When configuring a driver chain, the `$options->drivers` array may contain driver instances, or complete service names.